SeanNaren/min-LLM/README.md

 ## Train

-To train a 1.5B parameter model (based on the megatron paper sizes) on 8 GPUs:
+To train a 1.5B parameter model based on the Megatron architecture sizes using 8 GPUs (model will not fit on 1 GPU with optimal throughput, we scale to multiple).

 ```
 deepspeed --num_gpus 8 train.py --batch_size_per_gpu 36